 In my book (titled Engagement Fundraising) I briefly described the changes affecting nonprofits and their fundraising staff.
 The label I applied to the trend was 'Fundraising Climate Change.'
-I had been monitoring some metrics for some time until, finally, I concluded that the climate surrounding our sector's fundraising efforts was changing slowly over time and most of the people in the sector weren't noticing what was happening.
+I had been monitoring the metrics for some time until, finally, I concluded that the climate surrounding our sector's fundraising efforts was changing slowly and most of the people in the sector weren't noticing what was happening.
 So I conducted a webinar.

-Although I wrote about the clouds gathering on the horizon a while back (on my blog and later in my book), this year I decided to put my thoughts together and present them in a webinar titled Fundraising Climate Change And What You Can Do About It.
+Although I wrote about the clouds gathering on the horizon a while back (on my blog and later in my book), I decided to put my thoughts together and present them in a webinar titled Fundraising Climate Change And What You Can Do About It.
 You can view the recording anytime for free.
 This summary report is designed to help you understand what's happening and how you can take action.
 I hope you find it useful and I welcome your comments anytime.
 Proof that it's happening The number of donors in the U.S. has been shrinking Some researchers began studying this phenomenon back in 2003, concluding that nonprofit mergers were partially to blame.
-However, subsequent studies and articles have found that people are simply ceasing to give.
-The number of donors in the U.S. has fallen by between 1% and 5%, depending on the source.
-PHILANTHROPY
+However, subsequent studies and articles have found that people are simply dropping out of giving altogether.
+The number of donors in the U.S. has fallen yearly by between 1% and 5%, depending on THE CHRONICLE OF PHILANTHROPY

 In 2014, the latest year for which data is available, 56 percent of American households made a charitable donation.
 In 2000, that number was 10 percentage points higher, according to the Indiana University Lilly Family School of Family.
-THE NON PROFIT TIMES Gifts in the \$250 to \$999 range dropped by 4 percent, while gifts of less than \$250 declined 4.4 percent, according to data in the report.
+THENONPROFIT TIMES The Leading Business Publication For Nonprofit Management Gifts in the \$250 to \$999 range dropped by 4 percent, while gifts of less than \$250 declined 4.4 percent, according to data in the report.
 The number of donors fell, as did retention rates (the percentage of donors who continue to give to the same organization).
-Donations on the decline Figure 6: Target Analytics donorCentrics Index Donor and Revenue Trends (2005-2015) Cumulative rolling 12-month median change from Q4 2005